input-output-hk/partner-chains/dev/local-environment/README.md

 The `setup.sh` script supports argument `--deployment-option X` with the below possible options:

 1. Include only Cardano testnet
-2. Include Cardano testnet with Kupo and Ogmios
+2. Include Cardano testnet with Ogmios
-3. Include Cardano testnet, Kupo, Ogmios, DB-Sync and Postgres
+3. Include Cardano testnet, Ogmios, DB-Sync and Postgres
 4. Deploy a single Partner Chains node with network_mode: "host" for external connections

 Option 3 is suitable for providing a local Postgres with our minimal Cardano chain for local testing.
 Option 4 is suitable for deploying individual Partner Chain Nodes across distributed systems.